-- Cohesive soils comprise mainly of clay or fine silt particles.
+- Cohesive soils comprised mainly of clay or fine silt particles.
 When moist they are plastic and can be moulded, and will remain intact if placed into water.
-As they dry, they will become stiffer, and will eventually crumble if dried beyond a certain point.
-These soils can potentially cause problems. - Non-cohesive soils, comprised mainly of sand or with only a proportion of clay or silt, cannot be moulded and will break up if placed in water.
+As they become drier they will become stiffer, and will eventually crumble if dried beyond a certain point.
+It is these soils that can potentially cause problems; - Non cohesive soils, comprised mainly of sand or with only a proportion of clay or silt, cannot be moulded and will break up if placed in water.
 They are not subject to significant swelling or shrinkage.

 The clay component of cohesive soils can vary widely; very few soils are pure clay, but they contain varying quantities of sand or silt.
 Clay soils are defined by their particle size (less than two microns), and it is only these clay particles that will shrink or swell.
-The particles are made-up of a complex molecular lattice structure that is capable of absorbing water, and as it absorbs water the particles will swell, and vice versa.
-There are many different types of clay with different molecular structures, and all of which have different swelling characteristics.
+The particles are made up of a complex molecular lattice structure that is capable of absorbing water into the lattice.
+As they absorb water the particles will swell, and vice versa.
+There are many different types of clay with different molecular structures, all of which have different swelling characteristics.
 The extent of swelling and shrinkage that can occur will therefore depend on the type of clay particles and the proportion of clay, as opposed to silt or sand, within the soil.

-The potential of soil to swell or shrink can be determined by simple tests to determine its plastic limit (the moisture content below which it changes from being plastic and mouldable, and starts to crumble) and liquid limit (the moisture content above which it changes from being plastic, and starts to flow like a liquid).
+The potential of the soil to swell or shrink can be determined by simple tests to determine their plastic limit, (the moisture content below which it changes from being plastic and mouldable, and starts to crumble) and the liquid limit (the moisture content above which it changes from being plastic, and starts to flow like a liquid).
 The plastic and liquid limits can be determined by simple laboratory tests in accordance with BS 1377.
-The difference between the plastic and liquid limits is the plasticity index; the higher the plasticity index, the greater the potential volume changes.
+The difference between the plastic and liquid limits is the plasticity index, the higher the plasticity index, the greater the potential volume changes.